fastrgv/SliderPuzzles/README.md

 * pure minimalism:  no graphics, just colored ASCII characters, keyboard, & sound;
 * Ncurses is <u>not</u> required.

+I am short of testers, and would appreciate any feedback...
 Open source Ada developers are welcome to help improve or extend this app.
 Developer or not, send comments, suggestions or questions to: fastrgv@gmail.com

 ## Some of my other puzzle apps.